yochaipagi/MlSpamDetactionSemniar/README.md

 # MlSpamDetactionSemniar
-ML spam detaction seminar. train a SVM and Decision tree model to classify spam or ham email.
+ML spam detaction seminar. train a SVM  Decision tree and Nueral network model to classify spam or ham email.